Vancouver Drum Lessons

 Beyond Addressing These Problems, I Offer Even More

-• As an independent music teacher I am able to offer lower rates than any Big Studio in Vancouver or Burnaby.
-When you study drums with John not only do you get better rates, you get better service with no added fees or contracts.
+• When you study drums with John not only do you get better service, you get no added fees or contracts.
 That means if you change your mind about drum lessons, you can stop at any time and not lose money.

 • Learn on a professional, well maintained, acoustic drum set.
 No foam mufflers!